 HMG-CoA reductase inhibitors have been associated with toxicity to skeletal muscles.
 Rhabdomyolysis with acute renal failure (unspecified) secondary to myoglobinuria has been reported with atorvastatin and other HMG-CoA reductase inhibitors.
 The most frequent musculoskeletal adverse reactions occurring in adult patients during placebo-controlled trials are muscle spasms (3.6% vs. 3%), musculoskeletal pain (3.8% vs. 3.6%), pain in the extremity (6% vs. 5.9%), myalgia (3.5% vs. 3.1%), and arthralgia (6.9% vs. 6.5%).
 Tendon rupture and myositis have been reported with postmarketing use of atorvastatin.
 Occasionally, atorvastatin may cause myopathy.
-Consider myopathy, defined as muscle aches or muscle weakness in conjunction with increases in creatine phosphokinase (CPK) values > 10 times upper limit of normal (ULN), in any patient with diffuse myalgias, unexplained muscle tenderness or weakness, and/or marked elevation of CPK.
+Consider myopathy, defined as muscle aches or muscle weakness in conjunction with increases in creatine phosphokinase (CPK) values greater than 10 times upper limit of normal (ULN), in any patient with diffuse myalgias, unexplained muscle tenderness or weakness, and/or marked elevation of CPK.
 Statin-induced myopathy is generally dose-related.
 The risk of developing myopathy is increased when HMG-CoA reductase inhibitors are used in combination with certain interacting drugs.
-During clinical trials, CPK elevations have been reported to occur in 0.1-0.3% of patients; pediatric-specific incidences are not known.
-Immune-mediated necrotizing myopathy has also been reported rarely with HMG-CoA reductase inhibitor use.
-This autoimmune myopathy is characterized by proximal muscle weakness and elevated CPK, which persist despite discontinuation of therapy; the condition may be treated with immunosuppressive agents.
+During clinical trials, CPK elevations have been reported to occur in 0.1 to 0.3% of patients; pediatric-specific incidences are not known.
 Any evidence of myalgia, muscle weakness (myasthenia), or elevated CPK values may indicate myopathy or rhabdomyolysis risks, particularly if symptoms include fever, lethargy/drowsiness, and/or fatigue.
 In general, rhabdomyolysis is a rare complication of HMG-CoA reductase inhibitor therapy.
 Rhabdomyolysis may occur anytime during drug treatment and the risk may be increased by a number of confounding factors including age, concomitant drug therapy, renal dysfunction, and concomitant disease states.
 Many cases result in hospitalization and a need for dialysis for treatment.
 Vigilant clinical monitoring during prescribing can help limit serious adverse events.
 Discontinue atorvastatin immediately in any patient who develops myopathy or severe elevations in CPK.

 Although rare, severe hepatotoxicity may occur during HMG-CoA reductase inhibitor therapy.
 Hepatitis, fatty changes of the liver, cholestasis with jaundice, pancreatitis, and rarely, cirrhosis, fulminant hepatic necrosis, hepatic failure, and hepatoma have been reported during therapy with HMG-CoA reductase inhibitors.
 Atorvastatin therapy has been associated with elevated hepatic enzymes.
 This condition generally resolves upon withdrawal of the drug.
 Perform liver function tests (LFTs) prior to initiation of therapy with atorvastatin and then repeat as clinically indicated.
 If serious liver injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs during treatment with atorvastatin, promptly interrupt therapy.
 If an alternate etiology is not found, do not restart atorvastatin.
 During clinical trials, 0.7% of adult patients developed persistent increased transaminase levels while receiving atorvastatin.
 The incidence of these elevations was dose-related with persistent elevations occurring in 0.2%, 0.2%, 0.6%, and 2.3% of patients receiving 10, 20, 40, and 80 mg, respectively.
 One patient in clinical trials with atorvastatin developed jaundice.
 Increases in liver function tests (LFT) in other patients were not associated with jaundice or other clinical signs or symptoms.
 Upon dose reduction, drug interruption, or discontinuation, transaminase levels returned to or near pretreatment levels without sequelae.
 Eighteen of 30 patients with persistent LFT elevations continued treatment with a reduced dose of atorvastatin.